 - Kitchen countertops – Clear out food crumbs, scratches, and dirt marks.
 Don’t forget to do a final sweep on white countertops.
 Here’s a life hack: pour a small amount of cooking oil on a microfiber cloth and wipe the countertops.
 Doing so will make the surfaces glossy and stain-resistant.
 Additionally, make sure the countertops have been resealed before listing the house on the market.

 - Stainless steel materials – Despite being made of “stainless” steel, appliances with this material still need to be regularly cleaned.
-While they do a good job of staving off permanent discoloration and other blemishes, stainless steel materials will normally accumulate dirt, grease, fingerprints, and water marks.
+While they do a good job of staving off the permanent discoloration and other blemishes, stainless steel materials will normally accumulate dirt, grease, fingerprints, and watermarks.
 Have these cleaning implements at the ready: dish detergent, baking soda, vinegar, and warm water.

 - Windows, mirrors, and other glass surfaces – While you can’t go wrong with glass cleaning brands like Windex, you can use vinegar and water to create your own cleaning mix.
 Wipe glass surfaces gently using a microfiber cloth to remove stains and fingerprints.
 No buyer wants to see those up close in a virtual tour.